-The previous part presented the findings from the direct observation, semi-structured interviews and the thorough desk research in themes.
-In the following part the findings will be related to the theoretical framework.
-The results will be presented and discussed according to the steps of the transition management-cycle.
-By starting on an operational level the role of Smart Solar Charging as local innovation in the municipality of Utrecht is elaborated on according to the innovations theory of Rogers (2010).
-Secondly, on a strategic level visions and future images from the findings and lessons from the previous step will be described and discussed in a wider frame of vehicle-to-grid systems and the energy transition.
-In the final step a synthesis is given on a tactical level in the form of a transition agenda.
-This transition agenda will be a synthesis in the form of an institutional design with policy recommendations on the potential role of V2G systems in the energy transition.
+The previous part presented the findings from this thesis in eight different themes.
+In the following part of this chapter the results of this thesis will be presented according to the steps of the transition management-cycle.
+First, the results on an operational level are presented in section 6.3.1 about the role of Smart Solar Charging as an innovation in the municipality of Utrecht.
+To bridge the gap between innovations theory and transition theory, the indicators of niche viability are used from Schot & Geels (2007) to put Smart Solar Charging in a multi-level perspective of transition theory.
+Secondly, results on a strategic level on the visions and future images from the interviewees regards vehicle-to-grid systems and the energy transition are presented in section 6.3.2.
+In the final section, 6.3.3, a synthesis is presented on a tactical level in the form of a transition agenda.
+This transition agenda presents the final results in an institutional design, including policy recommendations how vehicle-to-grid systems can play a role in the Dutch energy transition.

-The Diffusion of Smart Solar Charging
+6.3.1 The Diffusion of Smart Solar Charging